yash0307/RecallatK_surrogate/README.md

 - **Caltech CUB (cub)**: This dataset is available at DeepAI on the following [link](https://deepai.org/dataset/cub-200-2011).

 ### File structure
 Place the dataset folders directly in the RecallatK_surrogate folder.
+[An example](https://github.com/yash0307/RecallatK_surrogate/blob/main/file_structure.txt) of the file structure with datasets.

 ## Training
 Some hyper-paramters are hard-coded in `src/main.py`.
 For training with `<dataset>`, use following command: